Chicken Cutlets with Summer Tomatoes & Mascarpone Sauce

 Start On A Stove Top, Finish In An Oven

 Why do you start the chicken breasts on a stove top, but finish in an oven?
-If you attempted to cook the chicken (without a pan sauce) on the stove top until it was fully cooked and registering an internal temperature of 165F throughout, you’d risk burning some of the other ingredients (garlic!) or having tough, dry chicken.
+If you attempted to cook the chicken (without a pan sauce) on the stove top until it was fully cooked and registering an internal temperature of 165°F throughout, you’d risk burning some of the other ingredients (garlic!) or having tough, dry chicken.

 Instead, add a liquid to deglaze the pan — white wine or chicken broth work great! — then transfer to the oven to finish in a braise.
 A braise just means something that is cooked partially in liquid, such that the bottom sits in a sauce or liquid, while the top remains above and exposed to heat without liquid.
 This will gently finish cooking the chicken in an oven so it stays juicy and tender.

-If you make this Pan Seared Chicken recipe, please let us know by leaving a review and rating below!
+If you make this easy Pan Seared Chicken recipe, please let us know by leaving a review and rating below!

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
-DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
-We LOVE seeing what you’re up to in the kitchen!
+Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
+We love seeing what you’re up to in the kitchen!

 Equipment